 The protection buyer receives a cash payment, typically the insured face value, from the seller, and the seller takes possession of the defaulted loan instrument or bonds for an equivalent notional amount.
-1Sharp practice exists in the business world regarding paying on time.
-Of course one should do this, morally and to fulfil one's legal obligations, and for the sake of one's business reputation, which is a valuable asset and hard to replace.
-But, big companies have leverage over small companies, because of the asymmetry of the relationship: an order from a big company is harder for the small company to replace.
-This can be exploited by an unscrupulous company.
-For example, in the construction industry, contractors employ sub-contractors; the practice of deliberately paying them late is called "subby-bashing".
-Here most CDSs allow the protection buyer to choose deliverables from a pool of defaulted bonds with equal seniority.
+Here most CDSs allow the protection buyer to choose deliverables from a pool of defaulted bonds with equal seniority (in tranches: senior gets paid first, then mezanine, then junior).
 The cheapest-to-deliver bond is typically chosen (different value in a reorganisation, higher accrued interest, ...).
 Physical settlement: Auction.